Android Layouts

 • Absolute Layout

-• Absolute Layout enables to specify the exact location of its child views.
+• Absolute Layout enables to specification of the exact location of its child views.

 • Frame Layout